SWIFTSIM/SWIFT/doc/RTD/source/Snapshots/index.rst

 The last column in the table gives the ``enum`` value from ``part_type.h`` corresponding to a given entry in the files.

+For completeness, the list of particle type names is stored in the snapshot header in the array ``/Header/PartTypeNames``.
+The number of types (aka. the length of this array) is stored as the attribute ``/Header/NumPartTypes``.

 Each group contains a series of arrays corresponding to each field of the particles stored in the snapshots.
 The exact list of fields depends on what